Oblique Strategies: Cultural impact

 References to Oblique Strategies exist in popular culture, notably in the film Slacker, in which a character offers passers-by cards from a deck.
 Strategies mentioned include "Honor thy error as a hidden intention", "Look closely at the most embarrassing details and amplify", "Not building a wall; making a brick", "Repetition is a form of change", and one which came to be seen as a summary of the film's ethos (though it was not part of the official set of Oblique Strategies), "Withdrawing in disgust is not the same thing as apathy."
 This line was quoted in the 1994 song "What's the Frequency, Kenneth?" by R.E.M., who also mentioned Oblique Strategies in their 1998 song "Diminished" from the album Up.
 The Oblique Strategies are also referenced in comic 1018, "Oblique Angles", of popular web comic Questionable Content.

 Other musicians inspired by Oblique Strategies include the British band Coldplay, said to have used the cards when recording their 2008 Brian Eno-produced album Viva la Vida or Death and All His Friends and French band Phoenix, who used the cards when recording their 2009 album Wolfgang Amadeus Phoenix.
 German musician/composer Blixa Bargeld has a similar navigation system, called Dave.
 In response to their song "Brian Eno", from their album Congratulations, MGMT has said they had a deck of Oblique Strategies in the studio, but they "don't know if [they] used them correctly."
 The band Bauhaus have used the cards for the composition of their songs.
 The B-52's used them in the studio when recording their first album.
+They were also used by LCD Soundsystem during the recording of their album This is Happening.